fideloper/ConditionalRequest/readme.md

 # Conditional Requests

+**Note:** This library has some [HTTP validation caching](http://symfony.com/doc/2.0/book/http_cache.html#index-10) logic that Symfony includes.
+Specifically, Symfony can handle Conditional GET requests "out of the box."
+However, this library also includes support for Concurrency Control (for validating POST or PUT update requests).

 ## The Situation
 Frameworks don't often give you tools to control HTTP caching mechanisms, such as setting ETags or Last-Modified dates.